Asing1001/seo-crawler/README.md

-# seo-crawler
+# SEO crawler

-This project is for crawl full website with javascript excuted by headless chrome.
+Crawl your website with javascript excuted

+## Why do you need this ?

-Search engine crawler won't excute javascript for your website, but mordern web use lots of javascript.
-As a result it can not be indexed correctly by search engine, hence we use this project to crawl our site then serve htmls to search engine crawler.
+Mordern web use lots of javascript but search engine crawler won't excute it.
+As a result pages can not be indexed correctly.
+So we  crawl our site with js-excuted and serve it to search engine crawler.

 ## Run Chrome headless-ly on Windows